tdownie0/music-theor-ease/topics/Website_Setup/ch4.md

 ## Chapter 4: Additional Site with HTML and CSS Examples (Bonus)

-I decided to add this chapter after the setup chapter for our main site as it would be easier to walk through with a code editor for the example.
-After starting the chapters for the main site we will be covering, I was concerned that React with Typescript may be quite a bit to tackle without a simpler introduction site that focused mainly on HTML and CSS.
-There was actually a personal project I had started a while back to make a personal resume site, but I had thought this book may be a better fit for that purpose.
-At the same time, having a site that potential employers can see your basic understanding of websites most likely will never count against you.
-There was a bit of flare I added to it so that it had some user interaction capabilities, but in essence it is still a static page (a page where the content is always the same, never having its content swapped out based on state or retrieving more data to display).
+The intent of this chapter is to provide additional source code that will be easier to walk through as an example, as compared to the main site's code.
+Some may find that being exposed to React with Typescript can be quite difficult to tackle at first, especially without a simpler introduction that focuses mainly on HTML and CSS.
+As mentioned in the last chapter, this was more of a toy experiment when it was made, but it seems like a suitable start for our purposes.
+The focus of this example site is to provide an interactive resume.
+In general, sites such as this can become very complicated, as they are intended to catch the eyes of potential employers.
+At the same time, having a site that these potential employers can interact with and observe some of our basic understanding of websites can only count in our favor.
+There was a bit of interactivity sprinkled into the site, allowing for some basic user interaction capabilities, but in essence it is still a static web page (a page where the content is always the same, never having its content swapped out based on state or retrieving more data to display).

 With this, I hope it will scratch the surface of what you can do with mostly just HTML and CSS, as well as a slight amount of JS sprinkled in.
 In some cases, this may be more than enough for a site you are planning